 Röpke-Wojtyła Fellowships are awarded to outstanding senior level undergraduate students majoring in a variety of disciplines.
 Fellows participate in three one-day colloquia in Washington, DC, with a fourth gathering in Rome.
 At all these events, students interact with exceptional and inspiring scholars.

 - Röpke-Wojtyła Fellows receive a fellowship of $3,500 in two installments.

-- Additionally, all expenses (travel, lodging, and food) to participate in the colloquia are covered.
+- Additionally, travel, lodging, and most meals for the colloquia are covered.

 Dr. Frederic Sautet, a co-founder of the Ciocca Center and an Associate Professor in the Busch School of Business and Economics directs RWF, while Candace Mottice manages the program.

 Please note that the application period for the 2018-2019 academic year has closed.
 Check back in February 2019 for more information about how to apply for the 2019-2020 academic year.

 All other inquiries should be sent to: firstname.lastname@example.org